 - Terminating 10-14 days pre-plant can aid with saving soil moisture, particularly in non-irrigated or water allocation situations and is a more conservative (risk averse) approach when rotating to corn.
 Be aware of any herbicide label restrictions prior to corn planting when using herbicides other than glyphosate for termination.

-- Apply nitrogen as a starter, as nitrogen tie-up is perhaps a bigger issue than potential allelopathy.
+- Apply nitrogen as a starter or have some nitrogen applied to the field, as we feel nitrogen tie-up is the bigger issue than potential allelopathy.
 This may help the corn not look so sickly as it emerges through the dying rye.

 - Be aware that rye death following termination and drying out will depend on environmental conditions each spring.
 Anticipate it may be difficult to cut through the rye residue when planting and do your best to set equipment accordingly.